base/base/docs/specs/governance/alligator.md

 ## Token Transfer Hook

-The `Alligator` contract MUST provide a method, referred to as `afterTokenTransfer`, that can be called by the `GovernanceToken` contract's `_afterTokenTransfer` function.
-This method should update its delegation and checkpoint mappings for the address of the `GovernanceToken` contract.
-Specifically, if the `to` or `from` addresses of the transfer have not been migrated, the `Alligator` MUST migrate it by copying the delegation and checkpoint data from the `GovernanceToken` contract to its own state.
+The `Alligator` contract MUST provide a method, referred to as `afterTokenTransfer`, that can be called by the token contract's `_afterTokenTransfer` function.
+This method should update its delegation and checkpoint mappings for the address of the token contract.
+Specifically, if the `to` or `from` addresses of the transfer have not been migrated, the `Alligator` MUST migrate it by copying the delegation and checkpoint data from the token contract to its own state.

 ## View functions

 `Alligator` MUST provide methods to get the delegation state for a token contract address.
-Specifically, the contract MUST provide functions to get subdelegations, checkpoints, and current & past voting power.
+Specifically, the `Alligator` contract MUST provide functions to get subdelegations, checkpoints, and current & past voting power of a user.
 The output for these functions is conditional on whether the user address has been migrated or not.
 Concretely, the contract MUST read its own state if the address has been migrated, and the token contract's state otherwise.